drone-os/drone-book/src/bluepill-blink/full-speed.md

 }
 ```

-In Drone OS the very first thread with the lowest priority is called a
+In Drone OS the very first task with the lowest priority is called root.
+Its
-trunk.
-Its handler is called by the program entry point at `src/main.rs`, after
+handler is called by the program entry point at `src/bin.rs`, after finishing
-finishing unsafe initialization routines.
-The trunk handler receives an instance
+unsafe initialization routines.
+The root handler receives an instance of `Regs`,
-of `Regs`, which is a zero-sized type, a set of tokens for all memory-mapped
+which is a zero-sized type, a set of tokens for all memory-mapped
 registers.
 Only one instance of `Regs` should ever exist.
 That is why creating
-one is unsafe and is done inside the unsafe entry point before calling the trunk
+one is unsafe and is done inside the unsafe entry point before calling the root
 handler.

-Inside the trunk handler the `reg` argument is supposed to be destructured into
+Inside the root handler the `reg` argument is supposed to be destructured into
 individual register or register field tokens.
 To reduce verbosity individual
 registers are moved from `reg` in logical groups using macros.
 These macros
 should be placed at the beginning of the handler.
 An example of such macro is